AgustinGMartinez/horizontal-lazy-pagination/readme.md

 ## Docs

-This Horizontal ScrollView renders only the current view plus the 2 nearests views based on the data you provide.

-Horizontal Lazy Pagination is composed of 2 ScrollViews: an outer horizontal ScrollView and a vertical ScrollView for each element you pass in the data prop.
-You can pass a property for each kind of ScrollView which contains props to be spread into each one, as described as follows.
+The main wrapper for this component is a ScrollView with the 'horizontal' and 'pagingEnabled' props turned on.
+Usually, you will want to render your own vertical ScrollViews as childs for each view; for that to work, enable the 'nestedScrollEnabled' in your ScrollView's (see the example code for a reference).

 #### Props